 Important Note: If you install CCTVs, it would be best to invest in a system that can be controlled via a mobile app.
 That way, you can monitor the activity on your property even if you’re far away.
 Consider giving your tenant access to the CCTV’s live feed.

 The Best Way to Avoid Tenant Lawsuits

-There are multiple laws that property owners need to follow.
-What makes “landlording” more complicated is that the laws are constantly changing, too.
-With that said, it would be ideal to partner with a property management company.
+There are multiple laws that property owners need to follow as well as be concerned about tenant’s rights and rental laws.
+What makes “land lording” more complicated is that the laws are constantly changing, too.
+With that said it would be ideal to partner with a property management company.
 At Luxury Property Care, our managers are experts in all things rental-related.
 With us by your side, you can ensure that your tenants won’t have any reason to sue.